cyghtinc/InterceptionProject/README.md

 # Run and set custom scan interval (in seconds)
 .\sysvol-monitor.ps1 -RenameExisting -MonitorNew -Interval 10
-💡 If no switches are passed, it performs both actions every 3 seconds.

 🛠️ Parameters
 Parameter	Type	Default	Description